conduitio-labs/conduit-connector-nats-jetstream/README.md

 ### Connection and authentication

-The NATS JetStream connector connects to a NATS server or a cluster with the required parameters `urls` and `subject`.
-For source connectors you will also need to set `stream` name and we recommend to set the `durable` name as well.
 If your NATS server has a configured authentication you can pass an authentication details in the connection URL.
 For example, for a token authentication the url will look like: `nats://mytoken@127.0.0.1:4222`, and for a username/password authentication: `nats://username:password@127.0.0.1:4222`.
 But if your server is using [NKey](https://docs.nats.io/using-nats/developer/connecting/nkey) or [Credentials file](https://docs.nats.io/using-nats/developer/connecting/creds) for authentication you must configure them via separate [configuration](#configuration) parameters.

 ### Receiving messages